 In accordance with the advice from his own medico-legal expert, Mark also underwent physiotherapy for 18 months.
 It was not until that stage that the expert was able to say that Mark's condition had “settled” so that a final value could be put upon the claim.

-Andrew Morgan issued and served court proceedings for Mark in May 2006 and settled the claim on a full and final basis for a total of £50,000 in October 2006.
+Andrew Morgan issued and served court proceedings for Mark and settled the claim on a full and final basis for a total of £50,000.

 The Defendants also agreed to pay Mark's legal costs and the claim was taken on a no win no fee basis.